-For European Union Member States to which Regulation (EC) No 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations (hereinafter, "the Rome I Regulation") applies, this scenario is may be covered by Art.
+For European Union Member States to which Regulation (EC) No 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations ("the Rome I Regulation") applies, this scenario may be covered by Art.
 13 of the Regulation, for contracts falling within the scope of the Regulation (Article 1) concluded after 17 December 2009.
-The Rome I Regulation does not apply to Denmark as well as to some overseas territories of the Member States which are not considered EU territories, to which the 1980 Rome Convention on the law applicable to contractual obligations applies, which replaced Art.
-11 of the Rome Convention of 19 June 1980 on the Law Applicable to Contractual Obligations.
-In order to avoid any conflicts between the 2000 Convention and the Rome I Regulation, this latter scenario will be governed by their domestic law.
+The Rome I Regulation does not apply to Denmark as well as to some overseas territories of the Member States which are not considered EU territories, to which the 1980 Rome Convention on the law applicable to contractual obligations applies.
+For other States, this scenario will be governed by their domestic law.

+be protected.
+Such mandatory laws may be in relation to various areas, including but not limited to public health policies, anti-money laundering rules and consumer protection.

+9.36 This provision allows States to implement mandatory laws in their own territory, even if the protection of the adult has been arranged in accordance with the law of another State.359

+Example 9.PQ

-- 9.34 As an exception to the applicable law rules of Chapter III of the 2000 Convention, Article 20 provides for the possibility of applying mandatory laws of the State in which the adult is to be protected.
-Such mandatory laws may be in relation to various areas, including but not limited to public health policies, anti-money laundering rules and consumer protection. - 9.35 This provision allows States to implement mandatory laws in their own territory, even if the protection of the adult has been arranged in accordance with the law of another State.365 - An adult, habitually resident in Contracting Party A, has designated a representative other than their spouse, to arrange for any care the adult may need.
-The adult and their spouse have now relocated to Contracting Party B, where the adult is to be placed in a mental health institution.
+An adult, habitually resident in Contracting Party A, has designated a representative other than their spouse, to arrange for any care the adult may need.
+The adult and their spouse have now relocated to Contracting Party B, where the adult is to be placed in a mental health institution facility.
 In their former State of habitual residence (Contracting Party A) there is no need to obtain the authorisation of the spouse for such a placement.
-However, in their new State of habitual residence (Contracting Party B), such authorisation is mandatory.366 - An adult, habitually resident in Contracting Party A, has designated a representative to assist them in matters of their health.
-The adult is currently located in Contracting Party B, visiting their eldest child.
-While in Contracting Party B, the adult suffers a bad fall and requires urgent medical care.
-The representative of the adult, however, is not in Contracting Party B. The law of Contracting Party B provides that, where the representative of the adult is not present, only next of kin who are present could make a decision on behalf of the adult in an emergency situation.
-The eldest child of the adult, therefore, is able to take the necessary medical / healthcare decisions for the adult. - (d) Are there any circumstances where the law designated under the rules of the 2000 Convention does not have to be applied?
+However, in their new State of habitual residence (Contracting Party B), the law on authorisation by the spouse for placement in a mental health facility such authorisation-is a mandatory law.
+360

+(d) Are there any circumstances where the law designated under the rules of the 2000 Convention does not have to be applied?

-- 9.36 Article 21 provides for the public policy exception, something that is common to many HCCH Conventions.
-The public policy exception means that if the application of the law designated under the rules described above is manifestly contrary to the public policy of the Contracting Party involved, the competent authorities of that State can refuse to apply it. - An adult, while habitually resident in Contracting Party A, has established powers of representation and designated an attorney in the event that their personal faculties become impaired to the extent where they can no longer look after their own interests.
+9.37 Article 21 provides for the public policy exception, something that is common to many HCCH Conventions.
+The public policy exception means that if the application of the law designated under the rules described above is manifestly contrary to the public policy of the Contracting Party involved, the competent authorities of that State can refuse to apply it.

+Example 9.QR

+An adult, while habitually resident in Contracting Party A, has established powers of representation and designated an attorney in the event that their personal faculties become impaired to the extent where they can no longer look after their own interests.
 In their powers of representation, the adult also provided some advance arrangements in signed writing which included, among other things, that they wish to die by euthanasia in the event of a terminal disease.
 Such arrangements are possible under the domestic law of Contracting Party A. Some years later, the adult relocates to Contracting Party B. While habitually residing in Contracting Party B, the adult is diagnosed with a neurodegenerative disease which quickly renders them significantly impaired.
 The domestic law of Contracting Party B does not allow for voluntary euthanasia.
 Therefore, the competent authorities in Contracting Party B may refuse to give effect to the advance arrangements made by the adult in Contracting Party A, on the basis that they are manifestly contrary to the public policy of Contracting Party B.